“Yellow” Snow Cones from Monsters Inc. (MADE WITH REAL SNOW!)

 What’s Up, Hungry People

-It’s time to check under the bed, shut the closet door, and hope you aren’t visited by a scary monster in the middle of the night.
-That’s right, folks, today we’re heading to Monstropolis to join Sulley Sullivan and Mike Wazowski on the scare floor.
+It’s time to check under the bed, shut the closet door, and hope you don’t get a surprise visit from your monster in the middle of the night.
+That’s right, Hungry People, today we’re heading to Monstropolis to join Sulley Sullivan and Mike Wazowski on the scare floor.

 Monsters Inc. was one of my favorite movies as a kid (heck, I still love it now!).
-This delightful Pixar classic dives into the monster world’s wacky way of powering their city – with the screams of human children.
+This Pixar classic takes us into a world where monsters power their city with the screams of human children.

-The movie follows the dynamic duo, Mike and Sulley, two top-notch scarers at Monsters, Inc., who stumble upon a huge conspiracy and find themselves in quite the pickle.
+The movie follows Mike and Sulley, two top-tier scarers at Monsters, Inc., who stumble into a major conspiracy and suddenly find themselves in deep trouble.

 After dozens of requests over on TikTok – and with a conveniently timed snow storm coming my way – I decided it was high time to taste the yellow snow for myself (don’t worry; IT’S LEMON FLAVORED!).